If you want the East Asian and Chinese flavor in your cuisine, then Growing Asian Greens is a wonderful idea! We have the best ones for you!

 Botanical Name: Brassica rapa Subsp.
 Pekinensis

-- It requires around 5 hours full sunlight in a day for optimum growth.
-If you live a hot climate protect it from the afternoon sun.
+- It requires around 4-5 hours of full sunlight in a day for optimum growth.
+If you live in a hot climate, protect it from the afternoon sun.

-- Plant this cabbage in a soil which neither drains too fast too slow.
+- Plant this cabbage in soil that neither drains too fast too slow.
 Adding peat moss, manure, compost, or shredded bark to the soil will help.

 - Water the plant thoroughly and deeply.
 In pots, watering on alternate days is a great way to keep plants healthy and growing.